scala/scala/05-types.md

   their refinements are equivalent.
 Two refinements are equivalent if they bind the same names and the modifiers, types and bounds of every declared entity are equivalent in both refinements.
+- Two [method types](#method-types) are equivalent if:
+    - neither are implicit, or they both are [^implicit];
-- Two [method types](#method-types) are equivalent if they have equivalent result types, both have the same number of parameters, and corresponding parameters have equivalent types.
+    - they have equivalent result types;
+    - they have the same number of parameters; and
+    - corresponding parameters have equivalent types.
       Note that the names of parameters do not matter for method type equivalence.
 - Two [polymorphic method types](#polymorphic-method-types) are equivalent if they have the same number of type parameters, and, after renaming one set of type parameters by another, the result types as well as lower and upper bounds